• Skip to primary navigation

 Pinterest image with the words "How to make the best French press" in text overlay.

-If you love a great cup of coffee but have yet to try making it with a French press coffee maker, it’s time to up your morning coffee ritual.
-While using automatic drip coffee makers may seem more accessible, I’m here to convince you otherwise, and you may never look back.
+If you’re in need of the best French Press recipe, you’ve come to the right place to level up your morning ritual.
+While using automatic drip machines may seem more accessible, I’m here to convince you otherwise, and you may never look back.

 Hand pressing down on a plunger on a French Press.

-If you love making coffee, you should also check out my recipe for an Iced Caramel Latte and my guide on Iced Coffee vs. Iced Lattes.
+If you appreciate good coffee, you should also check out my recipe for an Iced Caramel Latte and my guide on Iced Coffee vs. Iced Lattes.
+If you like a little kick in your cup of joe, you can try my Snickers Irish Latte made with Baileys and Skrewball.

 What Makes the French Press Special?